And girl, don’t I know that after the day I had yesterday.

 Each image gets tagged with the colours they saw at the time, the tastes they experienced and the smells, then they replay that show reel over and over in their mind, especially when they are stressed.

-What sort of show reel do you have Nicholas?
 It may just be thoughts and word right now.

 Is it a reel of the best stuff